Juanets/sentiment-analysis/README.md

 # sentiment-analysis
-social experiment based on tweets
+social experiment

-trying to see how people are reacting to #PresidentTrump
+trying to see how people are reacting to [#PresidentTrump](https://twitter.com/hashtag/PresidentTrump?f=tweets&vertical=default)